Sunday, 18 December 2022

 Krishna provides him a reply in the next verse (37).
 He says, it is due to intense desire, and anger (an emotion generated when desire is not met).
 These two, He says, are the real spiritual enemy.
 They are the greatest amongst the monsters within our minds.
 On these two, rest all the other inner monsters (desire/craving being number one).

 In verse 39, He says, "O Arjuna, wisdom is enveloped by this constant enemy of the wise in the form of desire, which is insatiable like fire".
-He goes on to say we must slay (worldly) desire, which is the destoyer of wisdom and realisation.
+He goes on to say we must slay (worldly) desire, which is the destroyer of wisdom and realisation.

 As we all know, this is much easier said than done.
 In fact, the moment we vow to give up desire for something or the other, it is guaranteed that the universe will challenge us by providing us that very thing.
 Our lower mind will at once wake up and say "What's this?
 I cannot let the higher mind have its way!
 I will put up a fight!".
 And the internal challenge is an extremely major one.
-Serious spiritual seekers, advanced yogis and others who had made substantial progress, have had a devastating spiritual fall due to relaxing their spritual vigilance.
+Serious spiritual seekers, advanced yogis and others who had made substantial progress, have had a devastating spiritual fall due to relaxing their spiritual vigilance.
 Due to breaking the yogic rules or sometimes due to being placed in certain situations.

 I had my first significant experience of this in my early 20s.
 One day, around sixteen years ago, while at home, I lit a lamp on my private altar and solemnly vowed before God that I would practice brahmacharya for life; I would never marry I promised and my life would be dedicated to the monastic tradition.
-I was serious about this plan and had not taken this decision lightly (it had taken me two years to separate emotionally from a fiance whom I deeply cared about and I had also incurred the wrath of my family due to my spiritual plans-- the whole process had been very stressful).
+I was serious about this plan and had not taken this decision lightly (it had taken me two years to separate emotionally from a fiancé whom I deeply cared about and I had also incurred the wrath of my family due to my spiritual plans-- the whole process had been very stressful).
 I was sure that I wanted God though, and so felt that it had all been worth it.
 I thought that this was the right way for me to reach Him.

 After this little private ceremony, I felt very contented.
 In relief I thought I am finally free to practice my spiritual life without trouble from any boyfriends (and, a senior Swami had said that, as soon as I finished my medical studies, I could join the Sivananda organisation as a trainee yogi on the path to potentially become a nun/Swamini).
 None of this happened of course.
 Literally a month after taking this vow, I found myself in a peculiar situation where the most un-nun-like thoughts appeared in my mind.
 It was completely unprecedented.